 Test the installation

-After the SSL is installed, make sure to test it by visiting your site in various browsers, using https:// before the domain instead of the regular http:// prefix.
+After installing SSL, make sure to test it by visiting your site in various browsers, using HTTPS:// before the domain instead of the regular HTTP:// prefix.

 SSL configuration requires an advanced understanding of web technologies.
 If you’re not experienced we highly recommend you consult with a software developer.